arpit-kumar-devx/SPI_Project_EduGate/README.md

 Project Type: Client-side project for REC Mirzapur

-Outcome: Graded A++ for successful delivery and team leadership
+Outcome: Graded A+ for successful delivery and team leadership

 # Features